JibstaMan/eddi-cli/README.md

 ```

 This will create a folder for each personality that exists in EDDI.
 Each of these folders will have a `_personality.json` file, which serves as the entry-point for the `build` and `watch` commands.
 This file has references to all the template files.
 The `build` will fail when any of these references don't point to a file.

+The personality folder also contains a backup folder, containing the state of the personality at the time of initialization.

 ### Building a personality